Consequences of Nazism: Germany

-During the Cold War, it was difficult for West Germans to visit East German relatives and friends and impossible vice versa.
-For East Germans, especially after the building of the Berlin Wall on 13 August 1961 and until Hungary opened up its border to the West in the late 1980s, thus allowing hundreds of thousands of vacationing East Germans to flee into Western Europe, it was only possible to get to West Germany by illegally fleeing across heavily fortified and guarded border areas.
+During the Cold War, it was either difficult or impossible for West Germans to visit their relatives and their friends who lived in East Germany and vice versa.
+For East Germans, especially after the construction of the Berlin Wall on 13 August 1961 and until Hungary opened its border to the West in the late 1980s, thus allowing hundreds of thousands of vacationing East Germans to flee into Western Europe, it was only possible to get to West Germany by illegally fleeing across heavily fortified and guarded border areas.

 44 years after the end of World War II, the Berlin Wall fell on 9 November 1989.
-The East and West parts of Germany were reunited on 3 October 1990.
+The Eastern and Western parts of Germany were reunited on 3 October 1990.

-Economic and social divisions between East and West Germany continue to play a major role in politics and society in Germany at present.
-It is likely the contrast between the generally well-off and economically diverse West and the weaker, heavy-industry reliant East will continue at least into the foreseeable future.
+The economic and social divisions which previously existed between East and West Germany continue to play a major role in contemporary German politics and society.
+It is likely that the contrast between the generally well-off and the economically diverse West and the weaker, heavy-industry reliant East will continue to exist, at least into the foreseeable future.